 The Brothers Karamazov is an epic tale of The Karamazov family that is overloaded with drama, a murder mystery, and a series of love affairs.
 Anyone who tries to read this novel must be warned that every page will keep you on your toes because you’ll not know what will come next.
 With all the captivating events, Dostoyevsky perfectly paints a vivid picture of Russian society at the time.
 It is pretty much considered the Russian golden age.

-Dostoevski approach to the book with three different brothers allowed very different viewpoints.
+Dostoevski approaches the book with three different brothers allowing very different viewpoints.
 He was able to tackle the ideas in different contexts in different lights.
 It’s an exciting way to explore religion in a different light.
 Many things play out with The Brothers Karamazov.
-Religion is of there is subscribe, and justice played out.
+Religion is off, there is a subscription, and justice is played out.

-Also, there is the concept of free will, where they had to make tough decisions for themselves.
-But everyone has free will have what it comes down to it.
+Also, there is the concept of free will, where they had to make tough decisions.
+But everyone has free will, have what it comes down to it.
 It is the best philosophical classic, delving into the idea of life and looking at morality and justice.
 The hardcover has some quality issues, but the paperback is good enough for font size, color, binding, and cover.

 Author: Fyodor Dostoevsky